Danielku15/SlickGrid-wiki/Dataview-Events.md

 ```onRowsChanged``` tells all subscribed Views, such as the grid, that the rows in specific positions changed.
 The grid then only has to invalidate/remove those rows and call grid.renderViewport() to make sure that whatever is in the viewport is visible.
 ```onRowCountChanged``` triggers the recalculation of the virtual canvas - grid.resizeCanvas().
 Together, this pattern makes for an incredibly efficient, flexible and, most importantly, scalable implementation.

-UPDATE: New events and parameters added

-Although the above still stands in some more complex situations, in simpler cases both events are used simply to refresh the grid.
-The Issues list documents edge cases where this is necessary.
-The effect of this is that the refresh operation is run twice, because each event doesn't know if the other event will be fired.
+NEW EVENTS AND PARAMETERS ADDED

+There has been some debate over whether two events are appropriate, as
+- often both events need to do some common tasks
+- each event has no way of knowing if the other event will be fired
+- handling only one event often leads to hard-to-diagnose bugs
+- this situation odten leads to repetition of the common tasks by both events

-For these reasons, a new ```onRowsOrCountChanged``` event rolling the two in to one has been added, and additional parameters have been added to each event to indicate whether the other event will be or has been fired, allowing the event handling code to be smarter in its responses to the events.
-All these events are fired by the same section of code in the ```refresh``` method of the dataview, so information about which events are going to be fired is available.
+This is why the ```onRowsOrCountChanged``` event, rolling the two in to one, has been added.

+As a workaround for the two-event scenario, additional parameters have been added to each event to indicate whether the other event will be or has been fired, allowing the event handling code to be smarter in its responses to the events.